 Maria adapted her plans to fundraise during lockdown in memory of her daughter Sarah.

-Various members of the Emly family were set to take part in OCA’s London Walk in Her Name but COVID-19 had other plans.
-With the event cancelled, Maria took on her own Step Challenge to fundraise for ovarian cancer research.
+Various members of the Emly family were set to take part in Ovarian Cancer Action’s London Walk in Her Name but COVID-19 had other plans.
+With the event cancelled, Maria took on her own step challenge to fundraise for ovarian cancer research.

 "Sarah was a wonderful daughter, sister, aunty, godmother and friend.
 She always saw the best in people, had a great zest for life, a delightful sense of humour, and an ever-present smile that lit up any room.
 She was a very modest, generous, loyal, caring and beautiful lady.